Gammel Strand 40: 17th and 18th centuries

+Ahron and David Jacobson

 The property was later acquired by the Jewish court medallist Aron Jacobse.
-His property was listed as No. 11 in the new cadastreof 1756.
-The property was after Ahron Jacobsen's death passed down to his sons David and Solomon Jacobsen.
+His property was again listed as No. 11 in the new cadastre of 1756.

+The property was after Ahron Jacobsen's death passed to his sons David and Salomon Ahron Jacobson.
 They had both followed in their father's footsteps as court medallists.

-No. 11 was home to seven households at the time of the 1787 census.
+Their property was home to seven households at the time of the 1787 census.
 Salomon Ahron Jacobson resided in the building with his wife Inerlo, their three children (aged three to eight), a maid and a caretaker.
 David Jacobsen resided in the building with his wife Billa, their four children (aged three to seven) and two maids.
 Fridericha, a widow, resided in the building with her son Levin.